kaoudis/vulnparty-js/doc/vulns.md

 (See [GET /safe_private](https://github.com/kaoudis/vulnparty-js/blob/main/doc/vulns.md#get-safe_private)).

 ### GET /next/:nextRequest
-This endpoint demonstrates the core issue I observe with an open proxy or reverse proxy: it is *open*, hence a clever attacker can use it to launder their requests.
+An open proxy or reverse proxy can be used to launder requests on behalf of an attacker.

-Further notice that this endpoint (and a few of the others) apply a DNS lookup to ensure the location is advertised and not local.
-As the attacker, we can defeat this minor precaution through DNS rebinding if we choose.
-We might also not even bother to introduce that extra layer of indirection in some situations.
-If something is available on intranet DNS and we're on a system on the intranet, chances are dns.lookup() will happily find intranet resources for us.
+Notice that this endpoint (and a few of the others) applies a DNS lookup to ensure the location requested is advertised over DNS.
+As the attacker, we might be able to defeat this not-terribly-effective precaution against requests for addresses like localhost through DNS rebinding.
+We might also not even bother to introduce that extra layer of indirection, though it might be useful in some situations.
+If something is available on intranet DNS and we're on a system on the intranet, chances are `dns.lookup()` may happily find intranet resources for us without any further work needed on our part.

 #### References
 - https://highon.coffee/blog/ssrf-cheat-sheet/#dns-rebinding-attempts